What is a Medical Card?

-If you have a medical card you are currently entitled to the following:
+If you are a medical card holder, you are currently entitled to the following:

 - Free GP services